KxSystems/docs/docs/license/gcp.md

     anti-corruption including but not limited to the Bribery Act 2010 and the US Foreign Corrupt Practices Act 1977.

-38. **Export.** The Kdb+ Software including any software, documentation, and any related technical data included with, or contained in, such Kdb+ Software and any products utilizing any such Kdb+ Software, documentation, or technical data (collectively, “Regulated Software”) may be subject to export control and economic sanctions laws, regulations and requirements and to import laws, regulations and requirements of
+38. **Export.** The kdb+ Software including any software, documentation, and any related technical data included with, or contained in, such kdb+ Software and any products utilizing any such kdb+ Software, documentation, or technical data (collectively, “Regulated Software”) may be subject to export control and economic sanctions laws, regulations and requirements and to import laws, regulations and requirements of